scraggo/scraggo.github.io/content/drafts/meet.md

 - Compare each response to your original answers (as suggested earlier).
 - Can you trace each response back to childhood or even a genetic component?
 How does it further exemplify your personality?
 - What do you approach, what do you avoid? (look at this neutrally)
-- How do your strengths benefit you? (positive)
+- How do your strengths benefit you? (for self-esteem building and goal-setting)
-- Which weaknesses are causing you detriment? (negative)
+- Which weaknesses are causing you detriment? (helps you identify areas you might want to account for)
 - What can you change in order to improve your life?

 ### Ikigai - Finding Life Purpose